Sorceress (1982 film): Development

+Filming

 According to Hill, Corman wanted to make the film in the Philippines, then got a deal to do it in Portugal.
 Hill visited that country and found out they did not have the facilities.
 Corman was then going to make it in Italy, which Hill thought would be ideal.
 Then two weeks before filming Corman told Hill he had arranged a better deal in Mexico, and that is where the film was shot.

 Hill said "We were there for three or four months while they put together this very strange kind of deal with various crooks like (on one side) the Mexican government and (on the other side) Hemdale, which is now very notorious."

-Shooting

-The movie was shot in Mexico in October 1981.
+The movie was shot in and around Tepoztlán, Morelos in October 1981.
 Production was extremely difficult, plagued by rain, fire, and low budget.
 Hill claimed that Roger Corman never delivered the budget he promised, forcing him to compromise on both special effects and music.
 (Hill says the rise in the video market caused the decline in drive ins and Corman was even more worried than usual about money.)

 Hill says the Mexican crew "worked their hearts out on the film" but also told him "this production had the most problems of any movie they had ever been on - all kinds of things went wrong.
 The Mexican film vault on the studio lot even blew up."